Hillah: 2003 US invasion

 Hillah was the scene of relatively heavy fighting in the 2003 invasion of Iraq on and around April 1, 2003.
 Iraqi casualties from the Medina Division of the Republican Guard were unknown but casualties reached in the several hundreds for the United States Army's 2-70th Armor.
-The Iraqi republican guard repulsed the attacks and the US marines never managed to establish control over the area.
+Following the invasion, 1st Battalion 4th Marines had its headquarters at the abandoned Tariq Pistol Factory for 6 months in 2003.